lanl-aea/waves/docs/tutorial_argparse_types_waves.rst

 specified type methods.
 This is useful when a journal file should limit the range of allowable float values, for instance.
 In the case of these tutorials, one might wish to limit the width, height, and global seed parameters to positive float values.
-The solution approach is sufficiently general to allow modsim owners to similarly implement ranges of floats or integers, specific value choices, or any other restriction may be necessary to ensure that a simulation workflow is used within its designed assumptions.
+The solution approach is sufficiently general to allow modsim owners to similarly implement ranges of floats or integers, specific value choices, or any other restriction which may be necessary to ensure that a simulation workflow is used within its designed assumptions.

 **********